knpuniversity/symfony/knpu/extra-upgrade-4.0/bye-appbundle.md

 Fix it by manually going to `/logout`.
 What was that?
 Well, because we changed the `User` class, the User object in the session couldn't be deserialized.
 On production, your users shouldn't get an error, but they *will* likely be logged out when you first deploy.

-Go back to `/admin/genus`, then login with `weaverryan+2@gmail.com`, password `iliketurtles`.
+Go back to `/admin/genus`, then login with `weaverryan+1@gmail.com`, password `iliketurtles`.
 Guys, we're done!
-We have a Symfony 4 app, built on the Flex directory structure and with *no* references to AppBundle.
+We have a Symfony 4 app, built on the Flex directory structure, and with *no* references to AppBundle!
 And it was all done in a safe, gradual way.

 To celebrate, I've added one last video with a few reasons to be *thrilled* that